-PFM accepts new vendor applications before the start of each market season in January.
+PFM accepts new vendor applications before the start of each market season, usually in the first two weeks of January.
 Find out how you can apply to become a vendor.

 As of 2009, Portland Farmers Market no longer permits shoppers to bring their dogs or other pets to its two busiest downtown markets: Saturday Market at PSU and Wednesday Market at Shemanski Park, both located in the South Park Blocks.

-Pets are still welcomed at our other four markets: Sundays in the NE King Neighborhood, Mondays at Pioneer Courthouse Square, Thursdays in the SE Buckman Neighborhood, and Thursdays in Northwest Portland.
-All six markets remain open to service animals.
+Pets are still welcomed at our other markets: Sundays at our King Market, Mondays at Pioneer Courthouse Square, Thursdays at the Buckman Market and Northwest Market, and Fridays at the Kenton Market.
+All markets remain open to service animals.

 We ask that dog owners abide by these six rules to make a pet’s visit to the market a good experience for everyone:

 PFM management reserves the right to request that owners remove pets from the market.